MicrosoftDocs/azure-devops-docs/docs/repos/git/use-ssh-keys-to-authenticate.md

   IdentityFile ~/.ssh/your_private_key
   IdentitiesOnly yes

-# OpenSSL 8.7 has DEPRECATED RSA.
-IF using OpenSSL version > 8.6 you will need to
+# OpenSSH 8.7 has DEPRECATED RSA.
+IF using OpenSSH version > 8.6 you will need to
 # add the 'HostkeyAlgorithms' and 'PubkeyAcceptedAlgorithms' entries below.
 You can
-# check the version of OpenSSL/OpenSSH you're using by running the command 'ssh -v localhost'
+# check the version of OpenSSH you're using by running the command 'ssh -v localhost'
 Host ssh.dev.azure.com
   IdentityFile ~/.ssh/id_rsa
   HostkeyAlgorithms +ssh-rsa